NewStrangeWorlds/agb/README.md

 radiation–chemistry–dust–hydrodynamics problem for the steady-state structure and the mass-loss rate.

-The reference application is the prototypical carbon star **IRC+10216**, for which the model reproduces the observed mass-loss rate of `Mdot ≈ 8e-5 M_sun/yr`.

 The code couples:

 * a **spherical, frequency-dependent radiative transfer** solver (Rybicki–Hummer